Dreaming of a tiger: hidden power, always ready

 Your Rebel speaks here, through the image of accumulated force breaking through — the part that, after long waiting, finally acts.
 An attacking tiger in a dream stands for the moment when what has built up finally comes out.
 This might be a decision that has been ripening for a long time.
 A break that kept being postponed.
 An action you were preparing yourself for.

 But it may also be an image of someone else’s hidden aggression that you hadn’t noticed — and which was “in ambush.”
 Notice whose eyes you are looking through in this dream.
 If you are the tiger’s target — this is an image of an unexpected blow.
 If you are the tiger — this is an image of your own breakthrough.
+From above and through air rather than from cover and through grass, the same precise strike out of stillness becomes the dream where the eagle hunts, and altitude does what undergrowth would do.

 A tiger’s strike in dreams almost always signals something precise and irreversible.
 Something that can no longer be stopped.
 And that is not necessarily bad.